 You want to save money but not compromise on your special day

 Eloping is generally cheaper than a big wedding in your home town.
 Even if you invite a select few family and friends, there will likely be fewer guests in total.
 That means the catering budget will be less than a big ‘do’.
-An elopement is likely to cost hundreds rather than thousands.
 And, your honeymoon can be a continuation of your visit.

 You’re not that traditional

-Many couples don’t want some aspects of a traditional wedding ceremony like being given away or having a top table etc. Eloping means you can have the ceremony and reception exactly the way you want it.
+Many couples don’t want some aspects of a traditional wedding ceremony like being given away or having a top table etc. When you elope to Scotland, you can have the ceremony and reception exactly the way you want it.

 It’s more intimate